Blupo/ColorPane/docs/user-guide/palette-format.md

 }
 ```

-The color array of each color object is a 3-element array representing the RGB channels, which range from [0, 1].
+The color array of each color object is a 3-element array representing sRGB channels, which range from [0, 1].
 No two colors can share the same name, however any number of colors have have the same color array.

-If importing from a ModuleScript, the palette can also be a Lua table representation of the above format, i.e.
+If importing from a ModuleScript, the palette can also be a Lua table in the same format, e.g.

 ```lua
 {